ammarhakim/gkyl/README.md

 generated files will not be zipped up.

 ## Note on building LuaJIT

-To avoid linking to the shared LuaJIT library, please delete the installed LuaJIT shared libraries.
-The script provided in the install-deps directory does this automatically.

 LuaJIT builds easily on most machines with standard GCC compiler.
 Often, you may run into problems on older gcc as they do not